tjha/SearchEngine/README.md

 # SearchEngine
 ## Team Socket - EECS 398 F19 Major Design Experience

-This repository contains the source code for our search engine which we designed for our capstone project.
+This repository contains the source code for our capstone project where we built a search engine.
+We implemented our own implementations of string, vector, unordered set, unordered map, encoding, and more.

-This is not a comprehensive readme.
-Our team is behind and is putting the pieces together.
-This will be updated as will the final report.

 ## Repo Structure